Invoke AWS Lambda functions

 To learn more about how Lambda retries, see Error Handling and Automatic Retries in AWS Lambda.

 Amazon Connect limits the duration of a sequence of Lambda functions to 20 seconds.
-It will error out when the total execution time exceeds this threshold.
-Since customers hear silence while a Lambda function executes, we recommend adding a Play prompt block between functions to keep them engaged and aware of the long interaction.
+It times out with an error message when the total execution time exceeds this threshold.
+Because customers hear silence while a Lambda function runs, we recommend adding a Play prompt block between functions to keep them engaged during the long interaction.

-By breaking up a chain of Lambda functions with the Play prompt block, you will be able invoke multiple functions that last longer than the 20 second threshold.
+By breaking up a chain of Lambda functions with the Play prompt block, you can invoke multiple functions that last longer than the 20 second threshold.

 Configure your Lambda function to parse the event